WHO GETS JNJ INFO HERE?

 On January 3, 2019 I was sitting in my car at Pineapple Park on Jensen Beach Blvd checking email on my laptop when a sheriff pulled up to a few feet from the front of my vehicle.
 My driver side door was open for a breeze.

 The officer asked where I lived.
 I honestly replied that I was homeless but lived in the Jensen Beach area.
-I explained I work on my computer and cleaning for a few people.
-I work on the machine between cleaning work, or when no work is available.
 He asked how long I had been in town, I replied that I've been in Jensen Beach since March of 2012.
 He responded that he had never seen me around before.
-I thought that was odd, since I'm homeless and moving around 24 hours a day, he had never seen me before.
+I find it odd that, since I'm homeless and moving around 24 hours a day, he had never seen me before.
 I simply responded that yep, got into town March of 2012.

 He asked where I sleep.
-I honestly replied Jensen Beach Causeway, Stuart Causeway or a private property of a friend.
-I also am a night owl, prefering to work on the machine at night when it's cooler and nap during the day.
+I honestly replied Jensen Beach or Stuart Causeway or a private property of a friend.

 He mentioned that I had a really nice laptop for a homeless person.
 I responded that I bought it at Best Buy in Jensen Beach in November of 2015.
 It was actually quite inexpensive, less than $150.
 I may actually still have the receipt.

 He demanded my ID.
 I quickly handed him my driver license.
 He demanded I remain in my car and walked to his patrol car.
 He returned a few minutes later and handed my driver license back to me.
 I asked for his name and badge number or a card with his name and badge number.
 He refused.

 He then proceeded to copy down the plate number on my car, stating he was running it to make sure it wasn't a stolen vehicle.
 I offered to give him my registration and insurance card.
 I was told to keep my hands in plain sight and not to move.